mrciolino/wiki-backup/timeline.md

 - Aku is slain when the party drops dragon turtles on his castle.
 - The party is in some dungeon somewhere.
 Spoops finds a bunch of corpses and makes a bone giant.
 - The party finds many magic items
 - Items Found: flask that turns things inside into wine.
-Orb of anti-annihilation, belt of useful storing, shifty abacus (shary and unreliable), silver gauntlet, cool sunglasses,
+Orb of anti-annihilation, belt of useful storing, shifty abacus (shary and unreliable), silver gauntlet, cool sunglasses
-- The party encounters a mirror that shows a version of you that is oppositely aligned.
+- The party encounters a magic mirror that shows a version of you that is oppositely aligned.
+- The party passes a room of mummy lords unscathed as Spoops is able to communicate with them.
+Being highly intelligent undead, they understand the authority the undead Spoops holds over their kind, sp they allow the party to pass.
+- At the end of the dungeon, the party finds a portal leading to Darmuth's lair.
 - Assault on Darmuth Begins
+- The party finds an illithid nest.
+They see pools filled with illithid tadpoles that attempt to infect the party.
+Many of the party narrowly avoid the tadpoles, the tadpoles attempting to inhabit spoops find no brain to infect.
+However one does atttach to adalynn which thr party has to remove later.
+At the center of rhe room is a massive elder brain, Darmuth's true form.
 - The party tries to evacuate who they can from Altricia prior to engaging Darmuth.
 - Altricia burns.
 - Darmuth is killed after Os does time travel comes back, then drops her into a volcano.